This post may contain affiliate links. Please read our full Disclosure Policy.

 Sanders

-• Sand Paper – It is a good idea to have a few different strengths of sandpaper on hand when you are painting furniture.
-60 grit can be used to remove any old polyurethane, and 120 grit is great for preparing your piece and distressing the edges too.
+• Sand Paper—When painting furniture, it is a good idea to have a few different strengths of sandpaper on hand.
+60 grit can be used to remove any old polyurethane, and 120 grit is great for preparing your piece and distressing the edges, too.

-• Orbital Sander – This sander is best used for large, flat areas of the piece.
-An orbital sander will not work well for any tight corners or tough-to-get areas.
+• Orbital Sander—This sander is best used for large, flat areas of the piece.
+It will not work well for tight corners or tough-to-get areas.

-• Mouse Sander – This sander is best for tight corners or hard-to-get areas of your furniture piece.
-The Mouse Sander is excellent for distressing the edges of your furniture piece as well.
-A must-have tool for your next project.
+• Mouse Sander—This sander is best for tight corners or hard-to-get areas of your furniture.
+It is also excellent for distressing the edges of your furniture.
+It is a must-have tool for your next project.

 Primers, Paints and Polyurethanes

-• Primer – A good quality primer is a must!
-Priming an area will stop any wood bleeding and should cut down on the amount of painting the piece should require.
+• Primer—A good-quality primer is a must!
+Priming an area will stop any wood bleeding and reduce the amount of paint required by the piece.

-• Paint – No matter what type of paint you choose to use, make sure it is of high quality and highly durable.
+• Paint—No matter what paint you choose, make sure it is high-quality and durable.

 • Polyurethane or Top Coat – Using a proper top coat or polyurethane on your painted piece of furniture should increase the longevity of the furniture.

-• Furniture Wax – Can be applied to a piece of furniture that has been distressed on the edges.
-Wax will help to seal the raw wood and condition the piece of furniture.
+• Furniture Wax – This can be applied to a piece of furniture that has been distressed on the edges.
+Wax will help seal the raw wood and condition the furniture.

 Shop Painted Furniture Materials